-The Head of State, the Federal President, is elected by popular vote for a six-year term.
-The President has the right to run for re-election for a second term.
-The Federal Presidency is primarily a ceremonial role.
-As part of their duties, the Federal President appoints the Federal Chancellor (the head of government) and, upon proposal by the Federal Chancellor, the government members.
+The Head of State, the Federal President, is elected by popular vote for a six-year term and is primarily a ceremonial role.
+The Federal President appoints the Federal Chancellor (the head of government) and government members.
 The current Federal President, Heinz Fischer, took office on 8 July 2010 for a second term.
-The next Presidential elections are scheduled for 2016.

-A Federal election was held in Austria in 2013 and the SPÖ/ÖVP coalition government was returned.
+A Federal election was held in Austria in 2013 and the SPÖ/ÖVP coalition government was returned to government.
 Werner Faymann of the Social Democratic Party of Austria (SPÖ) is the Chancellor.
 Sebastian Kurz (ÖVP) is the Federal Minister for Europe, Integration and Foreign Affairs.
-The next parliamentary elections are scheduled for September 2018.

 Austria has been an EU Member State since January 1995 and ratified the EU Lisbon Treaty in 2008.
 It is committed to strengthening the EU's role as an international actor, supporting measures to deepen the Common Foreign and Security Policy and the interests of South East European countries to integrate with the EU.
-Former Austrian Science Minister Johannes Hahn has been EU Commissioner for European Neighbourhood Policy and Enlargement Negotiations since 2014.
-From 2010 to 2014, he was EU Commissioner for Regional Policy.
+Austrian Johannes Hahn has been EU Commissioner for European Neighbourhood Policy and Enlargement Negotiations since 2014.

 While maintaining its neutral status, Austria is engaged in the NATO Partnership for Peace program.
-Austrian troops are are deployed in a range of missions, including in Bosnia and Herzegovina, Kosovo, Lebanon and Cyprus.
-Austria was involved in peacekeeping in Afghanistan as part of the NATO-led International Security Assistance Force (ISAF).
-Austria has no current plans to join NATO.
+Austrian troops are deployed in a range of NATO missions but Austria has no plans to join NATO.
 Austria was a member of the UN Human Rights Council for the 2011-2014 term.
 Its last term on the UN Security Council was 2009-10.
-In February 2013, Austria hosted the Fifth Global Forum of the UN Alliance of Civilizations.
-Austria's former Permanent Representative to the UN in New York, Thomas Mayr-Harting, is the current EU Head of Delegation to the UN in New York.
-Austria’s Permanent Representative to the UN in New York, Martin Sajdik, was elected President of the UN Economic and Social Council (ECOSOC) from January 2014 until July 2015.

 Austria is a well-developed market economy with a skilled labour force and high standard of living.
-It has a population of 8.5 million.
-Its economy is closely tied to other EU economies, especially Germany's.
+It has a population of over 8.6 million.
+Its economy is closely tied to other EU economies.
 The EU's eastward expansion and Austria's geographic location make it an attractive hub for regional trade.
 Austria is one of the leading foreign investors in Central and Eastern European countries.
-Its economy features a large services sector (e.g. tourism) of just below 70 per cent of GDP; an industrial sector of almost 30 per cent of GDP, which includes construction, machinery, motor vehicles, metals, chemicals, paper, communications equipment and food; and a small agricultural and forestry sector (approximately 2 per cent of GDP).
-Austrian exports of goods and services represented 55 per cent of GDP in 2013.
-The government's key economic priorities are to reform taxation; to introduce pension, education, civil sector and health reform; and to increase expenditure on research and development.
+Its economy features a large services sector (e.g. tourism); a sound industrial sector and a small agricultural and forestry sector.
+Austrian exports of goods and services represented around 53 per cent of GDP in 2014.

 Austria has had links with Australia since the beginning of European settlement.
 Austrians visited Australia as members of scientific, diplomatic and religious missions in the late 18th and 19th centuries.
-The bulk of Austrian migration to Australia took place between the end of World War II and 1960.
+Most Austrian migration to Australia took place between the end of World War II and 1960.
 Today, the relationship is marked by strong people-to-people links with around 42,500 Australians of Austrian ancestry.

 Austria is a magnet for Australian artists and musicians.
 In 2005, Australian conductor Simone Young became the first woman to conduct the Vienna Philharmonic Orchestra since 1935, and the first woman to conduct at the Vienna State Opera since the end of World War II.
 The Vienna Philharmonic Orchestra made a second successful tour of Australia in 2011.
 The Australian Chamber Orchestra (ACO), the Sydney Theatre Company, Back-to-Back Theatre and the Belvoir Theatre are some of the many Australian groups that have recently performed in Austria.

 Australia has a number of bilateral agreements with Austria, including on social security, double taxation, mutual legal assistance, and aviation.
-In 2010, then Foreign Minister, Stephen Smith, and Austria's Minister for Labour, Social Affairs and Consumer Protection, Rudolf Hundstorfer, signed the second protocol to the bilateral social security agreement.
+In 2010, Australia and Austria signed the second protocol to the bilateral social security agreement.
 This amendment reduces the superannuation costs for Australian companies doing business in Austria and for Austrian companies operating in Australia.